 Physics is an important and relevant subject to everyday life and we aim to pass on our enthusiasm for this by delivering interesting and motivating learning experiences.
 We aim to provide a blend of excellent direct teaching and active learning.
 We make use of formative assessment techniques and involve students in the assessment of their work and that of their peers.
-We also use ICT in every lesson in the form of specially written interactive SMART boards activities.
-We are currently developing our skills with iPads with a view to incorporating these exciting new devices into our lessons.
+We also use ICT in every lesson in the form of specially written interactive SMART boards activities and students in S3 upwards use their iPads to enhance their learning experiences.

 Many students choose to continue to study Physics in S3 and beyond to University level.
 Indeed one of our former students is now studying Physics at Oxford University.